yo-yo-yo-jbo/injection_and_hooking_intro/README.md

 - The `UnsetTrampoline` function restores the original bytes into the function using `CopyMemory`.
 - The `MyFakeMessageBoxA` function is the hook for `MessageBoxA`, which will call the original function but replace the text with a constant.
 To call the original `MessageBoxA` function - it must unset the trampoline - otherwise, it will call itself again.
 - The `InstallHook` function installs the hook on `MessageBoxA` by valling `VirtualProtect` with `PAGE_EXECUTE_READWRITE`.

+## Summary
+Even this short, trivial exercise is interesting in many ways, at least in my opinion.
+When interviewing, I used to ask candidates how to inject and hook, what their considerations are, how things work and how to deal with edge-cases.
+I hope this blogpost is useful for those exact topics!

+Thanks,
+Jonathan Bar Or